vaezim/Helping-Hand/README.md

 ![](chess.com/Animation.gif)

 ### ♘ Lichess
-*This is a completely automated app.
+*This is an automated app.
 It logs in to your lichess accout, picks bullet time control, and beats the opponent.*
 1. Activate **[Input moves with keyboard]** from Preferences/Game Behavior.
 2. Enter your Lichess credentials in the dedicated place in the source file.
 3. Once you run the program it will create a webdriver instance, request lichess website and sign in using your credentials.